 See how nicely the stand mixer and BeaterBlade does the job?

-Divide the chicken mixture in half and use your fingers to press it into two 6x9-inch rectangles right on the same parchment lined sheet pan.
+Divide the chicken mixture in half and use your fingers to press it into two 6x9-inch rectangles right on the same parchment lined sheet pan (below).

 When the oven temperature reaches 500F, prebake the crusts for 10 minutes.

 And for this particular pizza, I added some sauteed onions and mushrooms.
-My husband likes pepperoni on his.
+Sometimes I like sausage crumbles and green peppers.
+My husband especially likes pepperoni on his.
+Add whatever pizza toppings you like!

 Cool for 5 minutes before cutting with a pizza wheel.